aybdee/aybdee.github.io/content/about.md

   notably there's TCP/IP(just network stuff in general), git internals and operating systems\
   -- this isn't really an exhaustive list

+- Web Development - Kinda hate it but it pays i guess, mostly use React or Next for frontend (all in Typescript of course) and Express\
+  FastApi/Flask or django for backend

 # Other Stuff

 - I read a lot of books on a lot of topics\